PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/token-swap/README.md

 git clone https://github.com/PassbirdCo/MetaKeepCodeSamples.git
 ```

-Once you have cloned the repository, you need to fund your MetaKeep Business Wallet with the MATIC tokens.
-You can either get it from the faucet for Mumbai Network or Buy it from any Popular exchange for Mainnet.
+Once you have cloned the repository, you must fund your MetaKeep Business Wallet with Polygon mainnet MATIC tokens that you can buy from any popular exchange for Mainnet.

 Once you have funded the business wallet, on a new terminal,
-go to the repository's `lambda/lambda-import/scripts` folder and add the env variable values.
+go to the repository's `lambda/business-wallet/token-swap/scripts` folder and update the `.env` file with the API key for the Polygon Mainnet network.

-Finally, you can run the following commands to import contract and swap MATIC for USDC.
+Then, you can run the following commands to import the contract and swap MATIC for USDC.

 ```sh
 npm run importContract
 npm run swapMaticForUSDC
 ```

-This will import the Uniswap V2 contract and also swap the MATIC tokens for USDC
+This will import the SushiSwap V2 contract and also swap the MATIC tokens for USDC

 ## User Guide